ahoskins/Winston/docs/the-local-database.rst

 ==================
-The local database
+The Local Database
 ==================

 The local database is used as a cache for the remote database.
-Schedule generation requests will fetch section data from the remote server, but terms and courses must be manually seeded.
+Schedule generation requests will fetch section data from the remote server when necessary, but terms and courses must be manually seeded.

+If the server is run without arguments :code:`$ python runserver.py`, term and course data will be downloaded in the background.

+If the server is run with an argument :code:`$ python runserver.py nofetch`, then this lazy background data fetching will be disabled.

 .. _`seed-db`: